MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 ## Deploy multiple languages as part of deploying Office

-To deploy Office 365 ProPlus in multiple languages, you just need to include the additional langauges in the Office packages you create as part of your standard deployment process:
+To deploy Office 365 ProPlus in multiple languages, you just need to include the additional languages in the Office packages you create as part of your standard deployment process:

 When creating the configuration file in the [Office Customization Tool](https://config.office.com/), select the languages you want to deploy in the Language section.